JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/single_observation.md

 Specifying `full_obs=true` is important, as it lets the compiler differentiate between an actual, full observation with some artificial noise and a (possibly) partial observation with very low level (or also artificial level) of noise.
-**As a result, Julia knows when the Markov property can be applied!**
+**As a result, other packages from [JuliaDiffusionBayes](https://github.com/JuliaDiffusionBayes) know when the Markov property can be applied.**

 We can view a summary of the observation by calling `summary`:
 ```julia